WordPress vs custom website

 Quick answer

-What’s the difference?
+What is the real difference?

 WordPress